Personal Strengths List: 30 Examples for Job Interviews

 You need to know what your personal strengths are and how they align with the job description at hand.

-It sounds harder to figure this out than it actually is.
+It sounds more challenging to figure this out than it is.
 The first thing you need to do to identify your strengths is to think about things you have done in the past.
-What are some achievements you have made and where have you excelled?
+What are some achievements you have made, and where have you excelled?

-Make sure the strengths that you come up with are not only relevant, but also adaptable to the job; and be sure to come prepared with a few examples of how you have applied that strength in the past and how it benefited your previous employer.
+Make sure the strengths you come up with are relevant and adaptable to the job.
+Be sure to come prepared with a few examples of how you have applied that strength in the past and how it benefited your previous employer.

-Learning how to promote yourself is simple once you do the self-reflection that is needed in order to uncover your personal strengths.
-(And if you're not sure how to identify what makes you great, here is a 5-step process for finding your strengths.)
+Learning how to promote yourself is simple once you do the self-reflection needed to uncover your personal strengths.
+(If you're not sure how to identify what makes you great, here is a five-step process for finding your strengths.)

 In this post, I will give you 30 examples of what many employers are looking for when it comes to their potential employees’ personal strengths.
 Hopefully, you can see several of these strengths in yourself and highlight them in your interview to land the job offer that you’re looking for.